 This does not mean, however, that it was always successful or that it was somehow a God-appointed institution.
 God’s interaction with Israel was rarely designed to replace one shape of society with another.
 God was concerned that, whatever the shape of their social institutions, people should live out the holy status they had been given in association with a holy God.
 (NIV Cultural Backgrounds Study Bible, Zondervan, 2016, p.
 236)

 So please don’t unrealistically expect from the Torah a radical revolution of the entire ancient Near East and its economic connection to Israel, which would transform society beyond what the ancient people could imagine.
 And don’t believe that God set up slavery as if he approved of it.
 Instead, God wanted compassion, not oppression.
-God wants holiness before him, regardless of one’s status back then.
+God wanted holiness before him, regardless of one’s status back then.

 First Comparative Case: Treating Free People Ruthlessly